QwenLM/Qwen2.5/docs/source/training/SFT/example.rst

 ----------

 For you to start finetuning quickly, we directly provide a shell script for you to run without paying attention to details.
-While you need different hyperparameters for different types of training, e.g., single-GPU / multi-GPU training, full-parameter tuning, LoRA, or Q-LoRA.
+You need different hyperparameters for different types of training, e.g., single-GPU / multi-GPU training, full-parameter tuning, LoRA, or Q-LoRA.